pabloelt/pabloelt.github.io/content/project/project1/index.md

 ---
-title: Real Estate Markets's Analysis for rental vacation
+title: Real Estate Market's Analysis for rental vacation
 summary: The available public AirBnb data is analysed to find insights that can help to understand the characteristics of the vacation rental market in Madrid (Spain) and guide the team’s research work in terms of rental prices, occupancy levels and purchase prices.
 tags:
   - Discovery Projects